the-adblocker/the-adblocker/README.md

 I’m looking to collaborate on absolutely nothing!
 How to reach me: you don't.
 Pronouns: wouldn't you like to know.
-Fun fact: I haven't had covid yet :)
+Fun fact: Showing me a pokemon will most likely result in me knowing its name.

 <!---
 the-adblocker/the-adblocker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.